+Figure 5.
+Cumulative production as a function of time for direct and performance-advantaged bioproducts in niche and commodity markets.
+Each line represents one of the 100 simulations using different random-number seeds.

+Tornado diagram

 One-at-a-Time experiment

-Figure 5 shows the technology readiness level (TRL) trajectories for the OAT experiment: most simulations remain at TRL 6 in 2050, but a small number progress through TRL 7 and 8 all the way to commercial viability at TRL 9.
+Figure 6 shows the technology readiness level (TRL) trajectories for the OAT experiment: most simulations remain at TRL 6 in 2050, but a small number progress through TRL 7 and 8 all the way to commercial viability at TRL 9.
+This highlights that the model exhibits the “Valley of Death” behavior where projects have difficulty moving beyond the piloting stage to full commercial readiness.

 In elementary-effects analysis (Saltelli, Tarantola, Campolongo, & Ratto, 2004), statistics called “mu-star” and “sigma” are computed to measure the influence of an input variable upon an output variable.
-Figure 6 and Figure 7 show the values of these statistics for the OAT experiment.
-Table 3 ranks those influences.
-Combing these results with modelers’ judgment on the importance of input variables, we arrive at the following list of influential variables that will be explored in the SA experiment:
+Figure 7 and Figure 8 show the values of these statistics for thematic groups of input and output variables in the OAT experiment.
+(Figure 14 and Figure 15 in the Appendix provide the full results on a variable-by-variable basis in steady of a category-by-category one.
+The input and output categorizations are respectively defined in Table 4 and Table 5 of the Appendix.)
+Combing these results with modelers’ judgment on the importance of input variables, we arrive in Table 3at the list of influential variables that will be explored in the SA experiment: